-- a) The definition of a 'child' is any person that is under the age of 18, as defined in the Children (NI) Order 1995, the principal statute governing care, upbringing and protection of children in Northern Ireland. - b) The definition of an 'adult at risk of harm' is a person aged 18 years and over, whose exposure to harm through abuse, exploitation or neglect may be increased by their personal characteristics and/or life circumstances; - Personal characteristics may include but are not limited to: age, disability, special educational needs, illness, mental or physical frailty or impairment of, or disturbance in, the functioning of the mind or brain; - Life circumstances may include but are not limited to isolation, socio economic factors and environmental living conditions. - c) The definition of an 'adult in need of protection' is a person aged 18 years and over, whose risk of exposure to harm through abuse, exploitation or neglect, may be increased by their: - personal characteristics and / or; - life circumstances; and - · who is unable to protect their own well-being, rights, or other interests; and - where the action or inaction of another person or persons is causing, or is likely to cause him / her to be harmed

-1 ACES: Adverse Childhood Experiences.
+- a) The definition of a 'child' is any person that is under the age of 18, as defined in the Children (NI) Order 1995, the principal statute governing care, upbringing and protection of children in Northern Ireland. - b) The definition of an 'adult at risk of harm' is a person aged 18 years and over, whose exposure to harm through abuse, exploitation or neglect may be increased by their personal characteristics and/or life circumstances; - Personal characteristics may include but are not limited to: age, disability, special educational needs, illness, mental or physical frailty or impairment of, or disturbance in, the functioning of the mind or brain; - Life circumstances may include but are not limited to isolation, socio economic factors and environmental living conditions. - c) The definition of an 'adult in need of protection' is a person aged 18 years and over, whose risk of exposure to harm through abuse, exploitation or neglect, may be increased by their: - personal characteristics and / or; - life circumstances; and - where the action or inaction of another person or persons is causing, or is likely to cause him / her to be harmed - 1 ACES: Adverse Childhood Experiences.
 Ensuring a better deal for children in Wales.
 Professor Mark A. Bellis.